 Stoclet House is one of the most accomplished and homogenous buildings of the Vienna Secession, and features works by Koloman Moser and Gustav Klimt, embodying the aspiration of creating a ‘total work of art’ (Gesamtkunstwerk).
 Bearing testimony to artistic renewal in European architecture, the house retains a high level of integrity, both externally and internally as it retains most of its original fixtures and furnishings.

-Of Brussel’s three world heritage sites two are acknowledgements of the works of great architects from around the late 1800s and early 1900s.
-Both are also closed to the public.
+Brussels has three world heritage sites.
+Two of them are acknowledgements of the works of great architects from around the late 1800’s and early 1900’s.
+Neither is open to the public.
 The other is Victor Horta’s town houses.
-The Stoclet Palace/Palais/House is Josef Hoffmann’s artwork called by the name of the family who commissioned it.
+The Stoclet Palace/Palais/House is Josef Hoffmann’s artwork.
+It bears the name of the family who commissioned it.

 This is pure luxury, a building covered by grey Norwegian marble with a facade towards the street.
 This is as far as we get.
 For an inside glimpse, read this article.
 The park and formal facade is at the back.
-The house is still privately owned, and the most interesting parts are hidden from the rest of the world.
-Only two caretakers live here now, and very few people are let inside.
+The house is still in private ownership.
+Only two caretakers live here now, and they let very few people inside.

-This is of course a huge disappointment and you will most likely not venture out into this neighbourhood unless you have a sincere interest in architecture or like me, an interest in seeing new world heritage sites.
-There is a hope that the authorities of Brussels and Belgium will be able to do something about this, in collaboration with the remaining heirs of the Stoclet family.
+This is of course a huge disappointment.
+You will most likely not venture out into this neighbourhood unless you have a sincere interest in architecture.
+Or like me, an interest in seeing new world heritage sites.
+There is a hope that the authorities of Brussels and Belgium will be able to do something about this.
+Of course, this must be done in collaboration with the remaining heirs of the Stoclet family.